Table of Contents

 Internal Revenue Service Center

 Use a separate Form CT-1 X for each Form CT-1 that you are correcting.
 For example, if you found errors on your Forms CT-1 for 2013 and 2014, file one Form CT-1 X to correct the 2013 Form CT-1.
 File a second Form CT-1 X to correct the 2014 Form CT-1.

 Enter the calendar year of the Form CT-1 you are correcting at the top of page 1.
 Enter the calendar year on pages 2 and 3 and on any attachments.
 Be sure to write your name, EIN, “Form CT-1 X,” and calendar year on the top of any attachments.

 You must enter the date you discovered errors.
 You discover an error when you have enough information to be able to correct it.
-If you are reporting several errors that you discovered at different times, enter the earliest date you discovered them here.
-Report any subsequent dates and related errors on line 21.
+If you are reporting several errors that you discovered at different times, enter the earliest date you discovered an error here.
+Report any subsequent dates and related errors on line 23.

 You must provide all of the information requested at the top of page 1 of Form CT-1 X. You must check one box (but not both) in Part 1.
-In Part 2, you must check the box on line 3 and any boxes that apply on lines 4 and 5.
+In Part 2, you must check the box on line 3 and any applicable boxes on lines 4 and 5.
 In Part 3, if any line does not apply, leave it blank.
 Complete Parts 4 and 5 as instructed.